kth-step/sw-spi-cam-model/model/readme.md

-This is the formal model of an SPI driver with a camera.
+This is the formal model of an SPI driver with a camera(TODO).
 The code follows Jonas NIC model's style.

 ### Files
 - `board_memScript.sml` defines physical addresses of SPI registers and board RAM region.